darklang/dark/README.md

 - Our [Notion](https://darklang.com/magicbox), which we are slowly migrating to Github, generally
 - Darklang-Classic [login](https://darklang.com/login) and [repo](https://github.com/darklang/classic-dark)
 - A [guide](/CONTRIBUTING.md) for contributing to Dark
-- Our [guide to the repo](https://docs.darklang.com/contributing/repo-layout) for help browsing -- though, it's a bit outdated.
+- Our [guide to the repo](https://docs.darklang.com/contributing/repo-layout) for help browsing -- though, it's a bit outdated